 What have your past projects been like?
 How does this current one relate?

-What appeals to you about working the city's existing infrastructure to create art?
+What appeals to you about working with the city's existing infrastructure to create art?

 Working with city infrastructure is a way to take something that can be perceived as cold and formidable, and bring it to a more personal level, taking something structured and making it into something whimsical.
 The appeal to me is making people happy.